terrillmoore/extract-wordpress-items/README.md

 # Extract and Compose WordPress Archives

 These tools allow simple roundtrippig of data between a WordPress content database and git-controlled files on the local machine.
-They are very much works in progress.

 ## Motivation

 HTML stored in a WordPress database may have a variety of problems (typos, out-of-date '™' versus '&reg;' references, outdated company names, and so forth.
 It's much easier to fix such things using text processing tools, but hard to turn such tools loose against the database.
-Furthermore, a text processing flow allows the use of git, which in turn allows review and collaboration.
+Furthermore, a text processing flow allows the use of git, which in turn allows careful step-by-step review and collaboration.

 Although it's technically possible to edit a WordPress XML archive directly, it's quite unpleasant.